ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/rest_api_docs.rst

 permissions, this allows for the programmatic removal of data from ThreatConnect just as if it were done in the web client.

-NOTE: It is important to capture and use the ID to specify a Group or Attribute.
+.. note:: It is important to capture and use the ID to specify a Group or Attribute.

 Creating Associations
 ^^^^^^^^^^^^^^^^^^^^^